Q: “Is this a Motorcycle Club?”

 Q: ”Can someone with a criminal record join?”

-A: Due to the nature of our association, a background check is required in order to be considered for membership.
-Any misdemeanor conviction within the last five years, any felony conviction ever, a punitive discharge from the military, an “other than honorable” (or equivalent) discharge from service, or any pending criminal charges are disqualifications for membership.
+A: Due to the nature of our organization, a background check is required in order to be considered for membership.
+Any misdemeanor conviction within the last five years, any felony conviction ever, a punitive discharge from the military (or equivalent discharge from public service), or any pending criminal charges are disqualifications for membership.

 Q: “Do new members have to ’prospect’ in order to join?”